Updated: Jul 29, 2021

 And there you have it.
 We just created a Shortcut Dimension and its Dimension Values (subcategories).

 Let's talk a little bit more about a Dimension's Categories.
-In Dynamics 365 for Financials there are 6 available options for Dimension's Categories and they are Code, Name, Code Option, Filter Option, Description and Blocked.
+In Business Central there are 6 available options for Dimension's Categories and they are Code, Name, Code Option, Filter Option, Description and Blocked.
 Do not get Dimension's Categories confused with Dimension Values Categories.

 Code is the short name of a Dimension.